appricotblue/Script_View/backend.md

 - Gather user feedback and plan for future enhancements and updates.

-This backend plan provides a structured approach to building the backend of your Movie Script Writing App.
+This backend plan now includes the "Reset Password" feature with OTP (One-Time Password) alongside the existing features.
 Adjust the plan as needed to accommodate your specific requirements and development pace.

 -----------------------------------------------------------------
 - backend/
   - src/